4/5

 Procedure

-The scale consists of ten statements you should apply to yourself and estimate to which extent you agree with each of them.
-Questions need to be answered quickly, without any pause; you should reply with your first thought.
+The scale consists of ten statements you should apply to yourself and indicate how strongly you agree or disagree with each.
+Answer each question quickly, without overthinking; go with your first response.
 It will not take more than 2 minutes.

-The test should be taken for educational purposes only.
-It is not a substitute for any professional service: medical or other.
-Your answers will be both stored and used for further research and may be shared later with preserving your anonymity.
+This test is intended for educational purposes only.
+It is not a substitute for any professional service, medical or otherwise.
+Your answers will be both stored and used for further research and may be shared later while preserving your anonymity.

-I feel that I am a person of worth, at I am equal with others.
+I feel that I am a person of worth, at least on an equal level with others.

 I feel that I have several good qualities.